ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

   avalanche transaction sign testsubnet --input-tx-filepath partialAddValidatorTx.txt
 ```

-## Sign and commit the add validator tx with the transaction commands
+## Sign and Commit the Add Validator TX with the Transaction Commands

-Process is pretty similar to signing of chain creation tx.
+Process is pretty similar to signing of chain creation TX.
 So some details will be omitted now.

 First, be sure that ledger 1 is connected, unblocked, and with Avalanche Ledger App running.

-### Issue the command to sign the tx
+### Issue the Command to Sign the TX

 Transaction in `partialAddValidatorTx.txt` will be recognized as `Mainnet` one, and so ledger will be used automatically
 for signing.